 Acquisition of Metalloinvesttrans (renamed Ferrotrans), the captive freight rail transportation operator of Metalloinvest, a leading producer of hot briquetted iron, iron ore products and high quality steel.

-Globaltrans introduces the concept of long-term service contracts signing the first such agreement with Metalloinvest which covered 100% of this client’s freight rail transportation needs.
+Globaltrans introduces the concept of long-term service contracts signing the first such agreement with one of the clients in the metallurgical industry.

 Successful follow-on offering of GDRs generating gross primary proceeds of approximately USD 400 million, used to create flexibility to capitalise on further opportunities in the Russian freight rail market.